DEATH GRIPS, The Limelight, Belfast, Wednesday; The Academy, Dublin, Thursday.

 It features techno, industrial, new age synths and even trance, from the last five decades of electronic music – from Tangerine Dream and Gary Numan, to Jeff Mills, Fuck Buttons and Gesaffelstein.

-These new tracks will get reworked in the 3Arena, as well as iconic pieces from Oxegene, Equinoxe, Rendez-vous, and the biggest laser show you’ve seen since, well the last time he was here.
+These new tracks will get reworked in the 3Arena, as well as iconic pieces from Oxegene, Equinoxe, Rendez-vous, and the biggest laser show you’ve seen since, well, since the last time he was here.

 - Published in Irish Star